How To Add A Link Section To WordPress

 Plugin Description

-Link Library lets you output a list of all your link categories with a complete list of links plus notes and descriptions …
+This plugin lets you output a list of all your link categories and a complete list of links with descriptions and notes …

 (Link Library links.
-Image sourced from Link Library plugin documentation.)
+Image source: Link Library plugin site.)

-This plugin can be used to create a page on your site containing all the link categories in your Links section, and all links defined for these categories.
-Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed of your links so that your site users can become aware of additions to your link library.
+This plugin creates a page on your site that contains all the link categories in your Links section, plus all links listed in these categories.
+You can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed of your links so that your site users can be made aware of additions to your link library.

 Congratulations!
-Now you know how to add a link section to your WordPress sidebar.
+Now you know how to add a blogroll to your WordPress site.

-We have written a detailed article about adding links to WordPress posts & pages.
-Go here to learn more:
+We have written a comprehensive article on inserting HTML hyperlinks into WordPress posts & pages.
+To learn more, go here: